Andrettin/Wyrmsun/readme.txt

 * Quests
 - The Gadrauhts, Harjis, Miles, Skutan and Swedish Veterans' Day quests now grant the Inspired Army temporary modifier on completion.
 - The Gudja, Gudjan, Haimadala's Stones and The Great Temple quests now grant the Religious Fervor temporary modifier on completion.

-* Scenarios
-- Added Stone Deposit at Storugns in Gotland.

 * Units
 - Increased the charge bonus of Gothic cavalry from 7% to 10%.